futuregrid/manual/doc/source/mooc/accounts.rst

      - 2:39 min
      - Upload an SSH key
      - This lesson explains you how to Upload and use an SSH key to login into the FutureGrid resources
+   * - |video-portal-join-proj|
+     - 1:28 min
+     - Join a project
+     - This lesson explains you how to Join a FutureGrid Project.